Under Trump, 'You're fired!' even greets federal prosecutors

 In his 2018 memoir, Comey described receiving a call at home one month after the Sept.
 11 attacks with an offer to become the U.S. attorney.
 As he broke the news to his wife, he wrote, her eyes welled up and she told him, “You can’t say no.”

-In fact, he said yes, and went on to oversee one of the most headline-making prosecutions of its time — a false statements case against famous homemaker Martha Stewart.
+In fact, he said yes, and went on to oversee one of the most headline-making prosecutions of its time — a false statements and obstruction case against famous homemaker Martha Stewart.

 The office's alumni in Washington regularly meet up for casual gatherings, departing prosecutors are roasted in raucous, private gatherings, and hundreds gathered for a gala affair in 2014 in Manhattan.